 Me: But what about all those iconic scenes like Indiana being chased by a giant boulder?

 Simon Johnson: If that thrills you, I suggest you go to Disney World and see the Indiana Jones stunt show.
 I prefer to see a movie.

 Me: So this is the first time you’ve seen it in thirty years.
 Please restate some of the specifics of your criticisms.

 Simon Johnson: There’s too many to name, I’m afraid.
 I wouldn’t want to take up too much of your time or mine either, for that matter.
 Let’s take the villains, the Nazis.
 I saw more depth from Colonel Klink in Hogan’s Heroes.
 Cardboard cutouts are indeed easy to kill.
 What else?
 The introduction of the snakes.
 He doesn’t like snakes.
 And later we have the inevitable snake scene.
 A little foreshadowing is good.
 An overabundance can be fatal.

 It's also interesting that the DVD release has renamed it Indiana Jones and the Raiders of the Lost Ark.
 Is that so the audience won’t get it confused with Pee Wee Herman and the Raiders of the Lost Ark?

 What else?
 Oh, I like the way they plaster a map on the screen every time they change countries.
-Not condescending to our audience are we?
+Not being over patronizing to our audience are we?

 Oh, the exposition scene at the school where they go on about why they are searching for the ark in the first place.
 Not only is it confusing, it’s so slow, I began to nod off with its tediousness!
 I know you need to get the ark.
 Get on with it!
 It made me actually miss the mindless action.